Gen6-bash/HeroCounter/README.md

 ## License

-This project is private and not licensed for public distribution or modification without permission.
+This project is free and open-source and is licensed for public distribution and/or modification.